Comparing Electromed (ELMD) & Its Rivals

-Electromed (NYSE: ELMD) is one of 59 public companies in the “Electromedical equipment” industry, but how does it weigh in compared to its rivals?
-We will compare Electromed to similar companies based on the strength of its analyst recommendations, risk, institutional ownership, dividends, valuation, earnings and profitability.
+Electromed (NYSE: ELMD) is one of 66 public companies in the “Electromedical equipment” industry, but how does it contrast to its rivals?
+We will compare Electromed to similar companies based on the strength of its earnings, institutional ownership, dividends, profitability, valuation, analyst recommendations and risk.

+41.7% of Electromed shares are owned by institutional investors.
+Comparatively, 45.2% of shares of all “Electromedical equipment” companies are owned by institutional investors.
+19.6% of Electromed shares are owned by company insiders.
+Comparatively, 19.0% of shares of all “Electromedical equipment” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This is a breakdown of recent ratings and price targets for Electromed and its rivals, as provided by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Electromed and its rivals, as reported by MarketBeat.

 |Sell Ratings